Active Greek Chapters on Campus

 Interfraternity Council (IFC)

 The North-American Interfraternity Conference (NIC) was founded in 1910 and is the governing body for 64 men’s fraternities.
-Two NIC fraternities colonized at UT Tyler during the Spring 2007 semester and were chartered during the Fall 2007 semester: Pi Kappa Phi and Sigma Alpha Epsilon.
-We currently have a third fraternity, Kappa Sigma, that was chartered in December 2010.
-The Interfraternity Council (IFC) governs the three recognized men's fraternities on the UT Tyler campus.
-The council and its executive board establish and maintain the constitution and bylaws for the chapters, plan formal recruitment, and maintain order within the fraternity community.
+Two NIC fraternities colonized at UT Tyler during the spring 2007 semester and were chartered during the fall 2007 semester: Pi Kappa Phi and Sigma Alpha Epsilon.
+In 2017, UT Tyler brought on Delta Sigma Phi as well.
+The Interfraternity Council (IFC) governs the three recognized men's IFC fraternities on the UT Tyler campus.
+The council and its executive board establish and maintain the constitution and bylaws for the chapters, plan formal recruitment and maintain order within the fraternity community.

 Generally, men desiring membership in an NIC fraternity go through formal recruitment, or "rush."